syedshafi0986/Stack-verflow-API/README.md

 - **Supported Filtering**:
   - `is_answered` (true/false): Filter questions based on whether they are answered.
   - `tags` (comma-separated values): Filter by tags.
-  - `answers_count__gt`: Filter questions with answers count greater than the specified value.
+  - `ans_count__gt`: Filter questions with answers count greater than the specified value.
-  - `answers_count__lt`: Filter questions with answers count less than the specified value.
+  - `ans_count__lt`: Filter questions with answers count less than the specified value.
 - **Supported Sorting**:
   - `sort=score`: Sort by score (Trending).
   - `sort=created_at`: Sort by creation date (Latest).